-D.a.2: The percentage of Person-Centered Service Plans (PCSPs) conducted for waiver participants that personal goals were addressed.
-N = Waiver participants' PCSPs with identified personal goals addressed in their service plans.
-D = Total number of waiver participants' PCSPs.
+D.a.2: The number and percent of Person-Centered Service Plans (PCSPs) conducted for waiver participants with identified personal goals addressed in their PCSPs.
+N = Number of PCSPs conducted for waiver participants with identified personal goals addressed in their PCSPs.
+D = All waiver participants' PCSPs.